 Become a Vietnamese Food Master with these 5 Cookbooks!

-A peek inside our selection of the best Vietnamese cookbooks will make you want to drop by your local market for some ingredients to throw into these easy recipes that are destined to make your palate sing.
+With a quick peek inside this selection of the best Vietnamese cookbooks around (each one is available as an e-book too!) you’ll be sure to find inspiration to try these easy recipes that are destined to make your palate sing!

 Is the author legit?
 Yes!
 Christine Ha wowed the world in Season 3 of MasterChef America by beating out the competition with her Vietnamese-American influenced dishes, despite being legally blind.
 Ha became a symbol of strength and inspiration in both Vietnam and America after her surprise win, but don’t be fooled into thinking she became famous just for overcoming great odds.
 According to the back cover of the cookbook, Chef Gordon Ramsey says, “The lady has an extraordinary palate, a palate of incredible finesse.”
 Judging from Ramsey’s famously televised temper tantrums, this type of compliment doesn’t come easily.

 Image source: vietlifemagazine.com